How To Create Kubernetes Jobs/Cron Jobs – Getting Started Guide

 - Batch processing: Let’s say you want to run a batch task once a day or during a specific schedule.
 It could be something like reading files from storage or a database and feed them to a service to process the files.

-- Operations/ad-hoc tasks: Let’s say you want to run a script/code which runs a database cleanup activity or even backup a kubernetes cluster itself.
+- Operations/ad-hoc tasks: Let's say you want to run a script/code which runs a database cleanup activity or to even backup a kubernetes cluster itself.

 How to Create a Kubernetes Job